oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

-# OpenFaaS extended workload
+# OpenFaaS Extended Workload

 ## Install

-In this tutorial, we assume you have already successfully installed rudr.
+In this tutorial, we assume you have already successfully installed Rudr.
 If not, you could see the [Installation Guide](../setup/install.md) to get help.

-After rudr installed, we still need to install [OpenFaaS Operator](https://github.com/openfaas-incubator/openfaas-operator), that will be the real workload executor.

-The installation steps for OpenFaaS Operator are almost the same with the guides in the [OpenFaaS Operator README docs](https://github.com/openfaas-incubator/openfaas-operator#deploy-openfaas-with-the-operator).

-The only difference you should care about is that the functionNames should use the same namespace you have installed rudr.
-The namespace is `default` in rudr's helm chart, if you haven't manually changed it, we should use `default` here.

 ### Install OpenFaaS Operator with Helm v3

+After Rudr was installed, we need to install [OpenFaaS Operator](https://github.com/openfaas-incubator/openfaas-operator), that will be the real workload executor.

 ```shell script
 # create OpenFaaS namespaces